Lobster and Prawn Risotto

 This recipe was provided by a chef, restaurant or culinary professional and may have been scaled down from a bulk recipe.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.

-Recipe courtesy Chef Damien Rinaldi Dovio of La Villa Mahana
+Recipe courtesy of Chef Damien Rinaldi Dovio of La Villa Mahana